MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-manage.md

 # Manage enterprise IoT security

+Enterprise IoT security improves the monitoring and protection of the IoT devices in your network, such as printers, smart TVs, Voice over Internet Protocol (VoIP) devices, conferencing systems and purpose-built, proprietary devices.

 When enterprise IoT is activated, the added security value of alerts, recommendations, and vulnerabilities are shown in the Defender portal.

 ## View enterprise IoT added security value in the Microsoft Defender portal